carli2/ndcpu/README.md

 ---

 This nondeterministic CPU can of course be implemented in hardware.
 The chip would have only 7 pins regardless of the amount of qbits that have been put into this hardware:
- - 4 pins to decode the instruction (there are 16 instructions in the moment)
+ - 4 pins to feed the instruction (there are 16 instructions in the moment)
  - 1 pin for clock: with a raising edge of the clock, the instruction is read and the new state is calculated
  - 1 pin for the result of `outand` (universal quantifier)
  - 1 pin for the result of `outor` (existence quantifier)